Sarahlouhast/pands-project/README.md

 Name: count, dtype: int64
 ```

 To get more detailed information about the dataset in one function, such as the number of rows, columns, names of columns, data type, use can use the info() function, this will allow check if there are any null values.
-Using df.info with print this will output the below.
+Using this function will print the belo output.

 ```
 <class 'pandas.core.frame.DataFrame'>